preservim/vim-pencil/README.markdown

 ### Manual formatting

-Note that you need not rely on autoformat exclusively and can always reformat your paragraphs manually with standard Vim commands:
+Note that you need not rely on autoformat exclusively and can manually reformat paragraphs with standard Vim commands:

-* `gqip` - manual format
+* `gqip` - format current paragraph
-* `vipJ` - manual unformat
+* `vipJ` - unformat current paragraph
+* `ggVGgq` - format all paragraphs in buffer
+* `:%norm vipJ` - unformat all paragraphs in buffer

 Optionally, you can map these sequences to underutilized keys in your `.vimrc`: